 Those PCSing to Stennis Space Center may find the best luck with temporary lodging facilities at the Navy Lodge Gulfport, which is located aboard Naval Construction Battalion Center Gulfport; make reservations there at 228-864-3101.

-Your gaining unit will give you specific instructions on how to proceed with temporary lodging; don’t forget to consult with your unit or sponsor to avoid having to pay out-of-pocket for your travel expenses.
+Your gaining unit will give you specific instructions on how to proceed with temporary lodging.
+Don’t forget to consult with your unit or sponsor to avoid paying out-of-pocket for your travel expenses.

 There are several airports in the area near Stennis Space Center but the nearest major airport is approximately 40 miles away.
 Those airports include: